About this recipe

 Also known as yuca, cassava is a root vegetable.
 It has become increasingly popular in grain-free, gluten-free, and Paleo communities because it works as an excellent replacement for gluten-laden all-purpose flour made from bleached wheat.

-If you're going gluten-free for your thyroid health, try taking it one step further and go grain-free, too—and get you some cassava flour!
+If you are thinking of eliminating grains to see if it benefits you, consider trying cassava flour.
 It has a slightly earthy and nutty flavor.
 Still, it has a neutral taste and a finely powdered, soft texture that makes it an excellent substitute for grain flours.
 Try using it to make grain-free tortillas, biscuits, a gravy thickener, or even a dusting for pan-fried fish.
 In this recipe, we use it as a base for the confectionary streusel crumble.

 Tiger what?
 Tigernuts are not nuts, but rather prebiotic fiber-rich tiny little tubers!
 (Think teensy weensy sweet potatoes.)
 When dried and ground into flour, tigernuts lend a nutty flavor and a slight crunch to your baked goodies.